Words from Founding Chair Dr. Cliff Jones

 Our organizing group met through 1966.
 Ray Montgomery paid airfare for me to fly to Los Angeles to study our nation’s first major Suicide Prevention Center recently opened by Psychologist Norman Farberow and E.S.
 Schneidman and Psychiatrist Robert Litman, all three of whom accepted our invitation to come at different times to Dallas for consultation with us and to lead community workshops to introduce the suicide prevention concept to Dallas citizens.

 In our early discussions, I remember one psychiatrist expressing strong doubts about our training lay counselors to deal with the dangerous and frightening trauma of suicide.
 He wanted suicide crises to be left in the hands of trained professionals in spite of what we were learning from Los Angeles about remarkable effectiveness of lay counselors.
-It seems significant that some years later that psychiatrist himself committed suicide, raising serious questions about the legitimacy of his earlier remarks.
+Many years of success with lay counselors on our suicide and depression hotline have shown his concerns to be unfounded.

 Our ongoing task from day one has been to de-mystify the concept of suicide and make it a subject that people more and more can talk about, especially people whose family lives are impacted by suicide.
 Training workshops open to the public or to special professional groups such as physicians or pastors were regularly conducted during our early years.